 Program and other details

-The NeuroLeman Network and Doctoral Schools Meeting will take place on May 2-4, 2019, in Les Diablerets.
+The NeuroLeman Network and Doctoral Schools Meeting took place on May 2-4, 2019, in Les Diablerets.

-While May 2 will be a day aor Lemanic PIs to meet and discuss, May 3 and 4 are dedicated to lectures, encounters, presentations and social activities common for PhD candidates and PIs.
+While May 2 will be a day for Lemanic PIs to meet and discuss, May 3 and 4 are dedicated to lectures, encounters, presentations and social activities common for PhD candidates and PIs.

 The meeting program on May 3-4 is organized by members of the BMI-EPFL, namely